-Our team is providing design and environmental services for the Merchants Bridge over the Mississippi River.
-The bridge carries five Class I railroads.
-The double-track structure, built in 1889, has three main truss spans of 520 feet each that need to be replaced.
-In addition, the unreinforced masonry piers have been significantly scoured and do not provide AREMA-level seismic resistance.
+Our team provided design and environmental services for the replacement of the Merchants Bridge main span over the Mississippi River, including foundation repairs.
+The bridge, built in 1889, carries five Class I railroads.
+The double-track structure has three main truss spans of 520 feet each that were replaced.
+In addition, the unreinforced masonry piers had been significantly scoured and did not provide AREMA-level seismic resistance.

-Final design of the three new 520-foot truss spans will include strengthening of the existing masonry foundations to withstand seismic and barge collision events, as well as a combination of float-in, lifting spans with strand-jacks, and lateral slide-into-place.
+Final design of the three new 520-foot truss spans included strengthening of the existing masonry foundations to withstand seismic and barge collision events, as well as a combination of float-in, lifting spans with strand-jacks, and lateral slide-into-place.

-We are also providing environmental documentation services, including coordination with such agencies as:
+We also provided environmental documentation services, including coordination with such agencies as: